-In the past, she was the 1st Americorp Vista in the territory and served at the Boys and Girls Club of the Virgin Islands where her efforts where focused on building the organizations capacity to adequately meet the needs of the youth they were serving through a community needs assessment.
-She also served as Guardian at Litum for the CASA program and has worked for the Department of Education, the University of the Virgin Islands Cooperative Extension Service as A Program Specialist and site coordinator for their Children Youth and Families at Risk program in Luis E. Brown Villas and Life Skills Miami a charter school that served at risk youth in Dade County area.
-Currently she is the Education Coordinator for the St. Croix Landmark Society at the Estate Whim Museum where she coordinates their Folk Life Experience Project.
-Sommer is also the St. Croix Foundations Youth Advisory Council Advisor.
+Sommer’s professional experience began when she became the first AmeriCorps Vista in the territory while serving at the Boys and Girls Club of the Virgin Islands.
+She also served as Guardian ad Litem for Court Appointed Special Advocate (CASA) program and has worked for the Department of Education, the University of the Virgin Islands Cooperative Extension Service as A Program Specialist and site coordinator for their Children Youth and Families at Risk program, in Luis E. Brown Villas and Life Skills Miami a charter school that served at-risk youth in the Dade County area.
+Sommer was also the Education Coordinator for the St. Croix Landmark Society at the Estate Whim Museum where she coordinated their Folk Life Experience Project.

+Advocating for farm and farm-education programs continues to be Sommer’s life journey.
 Sommer was born on the island of St. Thomas to Angela & David Sibilly.
 She is married to Stephen Vaughn Brown Jr. and is a stepmother to Ajani Brown.
-Her families’ unconditional love and support keeps her grounded and allows her to chase her dreams.
+Her family’s unconditional love and support keeps her grounded and allows her to chase her dreams.